MicrosoftDocs/altspace-vr/altspace-vr/community/exploring-title-screen.md

 ## Other Functions

 The final few functions available in the Title Screen are **Account** **Main Menu** and **Exit**.
-These options mimic the ones found in your radial HUD menu when you are in Events, Hubs, Worlds, or your Homespace.
+These options mimic the ones found in your radial HUD menu when you are in Events, Worlds, or your Homespace.

 The **Account** section gives you several options related to your AltspaceVR account.
 Here you can review your credentials, connect your AltspaceVR account to a Microsoft Account (or AAD for enterprise users), switch to another account, or sign out of your current account.